Jhordy272/CheckBoard/README.md

 # Check Board API

-This API is a managerial system designed to create and manage check boards for monitoring budgets, assigning personnel by week, and managing the roles of assigned staff.
-It includes functionalities for managing users, roles, service lines, job titles, divisions, and projects.
-Developed in Spring Boot, the API adheres to RESTful principles for seamless integration with other systems.
-Secure access and operations are ensured through JWT-based authentication.
+A managerial system API designed to create and manage check boards for monitoring budgets, assigning personnel by week, and defining the roles of assigned staff.
+It also includes functionalities for managing users, roles, service lines, job titles, divisions, and projects.
+Built with Spring Boot, the API adheres to RESTful principles for seamless integration with other systems and ensures secure access and operations via JWT-based authentication.

 ## Table of Contents